Dissected 3D CNNs: Temporal Skip Connections for Efficient Online Video Processing: Methodology

 \subsection{Spatiotemporal Modeling Mechanism}

 The typical approach for spatiotemporal modeling is to conclude the network with a fully connected (fc) layer.
 This approach is also how we trained our architectures from scratch.
 However, the fc layer at the end of the network requires a fixed number of frames as input.
-Moreover, the dynamicity condition of the architecture is not met since the decision is made with all output features.
+Moreover, the dynamicity condition of the architecture is not met since the decision is made with all output features coming from each frame in the clip.

-In order to achieve a purely dynamic system, we have considered two popular RNN blocks: Long Short-Term Memory (LSTM) \cite{hochreiter1997long} and gated recurrent unit (GRU) \cite{chung2014empirical}.
-However, joint end-to-end training of the feature extraction and RNN blocks is not feasible due to the computational and memory complexity of back-propagating through the long video, as described in \cite{wu2019long}.To this end, we have extracted the output features $f$ (before the fully connected layer - see Fig.~\ref{fig:dynamic_d3d}) of all video frames for the training and test set and trained the recurrent blocks separately.
+In order to achieve a dynamic architecture, we have considered two popular RNN blocks: Long Short-Term Memory (LSTM) \cite{hochreiter1997long} and gated recurrent unit (GRU) \cite{chung2014empirical}.
+However, joint end-to-end training of the feature extraction and RNN blocks is not feasible due to the computational and memory complexity of back-propagating through the long video, as described in \cite{wu2019long}.
+To this end, we have extracted the output features $f$ (before the fully connected layer - see Fig.~\ref{fig:dynamic_d3d}) of all video frames for the training and test set and trained the recurrent blocks separately.
 For example, each video in the Kinetics dataset lasts around 10 seconds, which makes 250 frames if the video is recorded with 25 fps.
 After applying the recurrent block, an fc layer is used at the last output of the recurrent block to map the hidden feature map to the number of classes.
-We have named the resulting network as purely dynamic D-ResNet-18 architecture since the network produces a decision using the most recent frame at every iteration.
-Purely dynamic D-ResNet-18 architecture is shown in Fig. \ref{fig:dynamic_d3d}.
+We have named the resulting network as purely dynamic \mbox{D-ResNet-18} architecture since the network produces a decision using the most recent frame at every iteration.
+D-ResNet-18 architecture with LSTM spatiotemporal modeling mechanism is shown in Fig. \ref{fig:dynamic_d3d}.
 In the experiments section, we will validate the advantages of recurrent spatiotemporal modeling techniques.